-The Council, Powys County Council and Brecon Beacons National Park are members of the MWCJC which was established in 2021/22.
+The Council, Powys County Council and Bannau Brycheiniog National Park are members of the MWCJC which was established in 2021/22.
 The Committee is tasked with the development of regional transport, strategic development plans and improving economic wellbeing.
 A separate annual return has been produced for the MWCJC.
-The only figures relating to the MWCJC which are included in this Statement of Accounts is the Council's contribution which is £78,283 for 2022/23 (nil for 2021/22) and income received of £6,005 in relation to services provided by the Council (nil for 2021/22).
+The only figures relating to the MWCJC which are included in the Income and Expenditure Account is the Council's contribution which is £84,997 for 2023/24 (£78,283 for 2022/23) and income received of £51,723 in relation to services provided by the Council (£6,005 for 2022/23).

-1.42 POST BALANCE SHEET EVENTS AND AUTHORISATION OF ACCOUNTS FOR ISSUE There are no post balance sheet events for 2022/23.
+1.42 POST BALANCE SHEET EVENTS AND AUTHORISATION OF ACCOUNTS FOR ISSUE

+There are no post balance sheet events for 2023/24.

-The Statement of Accounts is authorised for issue by the Corporate Lead Officer: Finance & Procurement on 06 February 2024.
+The Statement of Accounts is authorised for issue by the Corporate Lead Officer: Finance & Procurement on 28th June 2024